rackerlabs/technical-blog/content/blog/2021/2021-04-29-three-ways-business-central-simplifies-everyday-tasks/index.md

 **Personalization and bookmarks**: Users may work in different ways, so what is important to one person is not necessarily important to another.
-Personalization provides each user the flexibility to modify their views on different pages, such as adding fields or adding columns.
+Personalization provides each user the flexibility to modify their views on different pages.
 Users can modify their views by adding or removing columns, filtering on various column data, and entering data more quickly by hiding unnecessary fields.

 Also, users can select a field on entry forms and set it to **Quick Entry**, improving productivity.
 Quick Entry lets users easily navigate the fields they